Available 24X7 Call For Free Consultation (281) 587-1111

 The Role of Traffic Tickets in Establishing Fault

 In many cases, a traffic ticket can be used to establish fault in a car accident.
-If a driver gets a traffic ticket for speeding, reckless driving, or not yielding, it can show they caused the accident.
+If a driver receives a traffic ticket for speeding, reckless driving, or failing to yield, it can indicate that they may have caused the accident.
 This is especially important when the other driver is hurt or killed.
-It can help decide who is responsible for damages.
+It can help decide who is responsible for the damages.
 For example, if the other driver got a ticket for running a red light, this can help prove their negligence.
 It can also help you get compensation for your injuries.

 Can a Traffic Ticket be Used in Court?

-If the person who received the ticket pleads “no contest” and pays the ticket, it probably will not come into evidence in a civil case from an auto accident injury.
-Punitive damages may be possible in cases like a drunk driving accident.
+Suppose the person who received the ticket pleads “no contest” and pays the ticket.
+In that case, it will likely not be admissible as evidence in a civil case related to an auto accident injury.
+Punitive damages may be available in cases such as a drunk driving accident.

 What Should I Do if I Was Issued a Ticket?